History of courtship in the United States: 1960 to present

-The 1960s were marked by disruption to American society by movements driven by the youth culture: Vietnam War protests, the civil rights movement, the women's liberation movement, and the gay liberation movement.
+The 1960s were marked by disruption to American society by movements driven by youth culture, the Vietnam War protests, the civil rights movement, the women's liberation movement, and the gay liberation movement.
 The formal dating rituals of the 1950s began to decline and the rigidity of gender role expectations loosened.
 Young men and women continued to date, but the motivations were "intrinsic satisfaction" and increased intimacy rather than for prestige or expectations of it leading to marriage.

 The sexual revolution of the 1960s that introduced casual sex and questioned gender roles contributed to the abolition of traditional courtship.
 The norms of dating relaxed to incorporate intercourse prior to engagement.
-More couples chose cohabitation before (or instead of) marriage.
-For many members of Generation X, cohabitation is considered to be like a "trial marriage" or even a commitment similar to marriage with some seeing little distinction between living together and being married.
+More couples chose cohabitation before, or instead of, marriage.
+For many members of Generation X, cohabitation is considered to be like a "trial marriage" or even a commitment similar to marriage, with some seeing little distinction between living together and being married.

 Young couples experimented with individualized courtship patterns.
 Fewer young people met prospective partners through the family and more through friends.
 Marriage was no longer considered the "master event" of their sexual lives and adulthood.
 Socializing in mixed-sex groups began to displace dating.
 The old rituals of dating, courtship, and marriage were replaced by conflict and uncertainty, although many young people continued to comply with some of the gendered conventions, such as who can ask someone out.
 To many, the dating scene was daunting, even hazardous, as the guardrails around dating and premarital sex vanished.

-The old-fashioned dating scripts that relied on outdated expectations of gender roles were gradually discarded; the absence of those social norms resulted in "courtships that are fraught with confusion and mixed messages".
+The old-fashioned dating scripts that relied on outdated expectations of gender roles were gradually discarded.
+The absence of those social norms resulted in "courtships that are fraught with confusion and mixed messages".
 From the sexual revolution of the 1960s through the start of the twenty-first century, the accepted linear patterns of courtship dissolved, as did the expectation that emotional, physical, and financial investments in a relationship would lead to a permanent commitment.
 Sociologist Barbara Dafoe Whitehead says:

 Most societies have had a script and young adults have been guided through that script.
 And now the script is being so radically revised that nobody knows what it is anymore or people have torn it up.